catalyst-cloud/catalystcloud-docs/source/compute-service/best-practices.rst

 ****************************

-When server failures occur, the Catalyst Cloud will attempt to restart the affected compute instances on a healthy server to minimise their downtime.
+When server failures occur, the Catalyst Cloud will attempt to restart the affected compute instances on a healthy server to minimize their downtime.

 To benefit from this feature, your application must be configured and prepared to start automatically and resume its normal operation at boot time and your